Frequently Asked Questions

 The application form covers all the information we need so a CV is not necessary.

 Why do you need my line manager's details?

 The New Generation programme can be quite time consuming and requires participation in CPD events during working hours, we want to make sure that participants' managers are supportive of their involvement.
 We may also ask line managers for an endorsement as part of the application process.

 How does the selection process work?

-Our Director of Policy reviews all applications and discusses them with the society boards before selecting the candidates who will benefit most from, and contribute most to, the programme.
+Our Director of Policy reviews all applications and discusses them with The CII Professional Community Boards before selecting the candidates who will benefit most from, and contribute most to, the programme.
 We may approach you for further information to aid the decision-making process.
 We will then contact the successful candidate and confirm that we will be in contact with their line managers for a reference.
 Our decision is final.